tjaddison/kpi-dashboard-poc/README.md

 This is a comprehensive business KPI dashboard built with Next.js, React, and Tailwind CSS.

+## Live Demo

+Check out the working demo of this dashboard at: [https://kpi-dashboard-poc.vercel.app](https://kpi-dashboard-poc.vercel.app)

 ## Getting Started

 First, install the dependencies: